KPJoshi/SymphonyToolboxForScilab/devdoc.md

 Anything that is not a pointer is data that is to be passed to the function.
 Anything that is a pointer is the destination for data that will be returned by the function.
 All functions return 0 if no errors occur and 1 if any error occurs.

+## `template.cpp`

+This file serves as a template for any C++ source file to be created.
+The function name `sci_template` should be replaced by the actual function name, and all relevant blanks should be filled out.
+Multiple functions can be placed in the same source file, within the `extern "C"` braces, but only do so if they have similar functionality.

+## `sym_testscript.sce`

+This is a large script file that runs multiple tests on the toolbox at once.
+If you create any new functions, please add them to the appropriate section of the test script.

+## Sparse matrix representation formats

+Scilab and Symphony use different methods of representing sparse matrices.
+**Suppose a matrix has n rows, m columns, and nz nonzero items** Scilab will provide (and expect) sparse matrix data in the following form:

+1. Number of non-zero values in the matrix
+2. Array of size n specifying the number of items in each row
+3. Array of size nz specifying the column index of each item
+4. Array of size nz containing the actual items

+Symphony, however, requires the following format:

+1. Array of size nz containing the actual items
+2. Array of size nz specifying the row index of each item
+3. Array of size **m+1** specifying the starting positions of each column in the items array, including a final entry for the last nonexistant column.
+This last entry should be equal to nz

+An algorithm for converting from the Scilab format to the Symphony format is present in the `sci_sym_loadProblem` function in the file `sci_sym_loadproblem.cpp`.
+An algorithm for the reverse process is present in the `column_major_to_row_major` function in the file `sym_data_query_functions.cpp`.

+## Additional help

+Additional help can be obtained from the 'API Scilab' section of the Scilab user documentation.
+It details the functions available for getting data from Scilab and returning data back to it.